BGI-SynBio/PyMOL-PUB/README.md

 between the expected structure and the predicted structure, reported in Figure 1 of [Zeming Lin et al. work](https://www.science.org/doi/abs/10.1126/science.ade2574).
-Here, to avoid a cluttered information in the structure overlapping parts, we depict solely the predicted structure, and illustrate the difference between the predicted and anticipated structures by varying the thickness and gradient color of the cartoon representation (see the following right panel).
+Here, to avoid a cluttered information in the structure overlapping parts, we depict solely the predicted structure (center panel), and illustrate the difference between the predicted and anticipated structures by varying the thickness and gradient color of the cartoon representation (see the following right panel).